ChandlerU11/fake_news_data/README.md

 # fake_news_data
 Cleans and creates training and test files for Gossipcop and Politifact datasets.
+The same training and test sets are used used across all adversary and classifier training scripts.

 ### Clean Data
 `python clean_data.py -dataset [gossipcop, politifact]`